The Forgotten Rolex – The Rolex Air King

 Watch & Bullion13 May 2020 | 6 min read

-The Rolex Air King: Reviews, History & Prices
+The Rolex Air King: Reviews and History

 The Rolex Air King doesn’t quite reach the same heights of popularity despite having both a long and exciting history and embodying the same high quality and iconic design styles as those other Rolex ranges.

 In this article we are going to give the Air King some well deserved spotlight tracing it all the way back to its roots and comparing it’s unique design styles over the years .

 Is the lack of notoriety against the most popular Rolex ranges justified or is the Air King in fact the Rolex everyone should be taking more notice of?